Exposure & Response Prevention (ERP) Therapy

 Traditional talk therapy helps patients gain insight into challenges and can be very beneficial.
 However, it’s usually not helpful in treating OCD.

-ERP is a specialized form of therapy used to treat those struggling with OCD.
-It is the most well-researched treatment for the disorder.
+ERP is a specialized form of therapy, with a proven track record, used to treat those struggling with OCD.

-As a result of participating in ERP treatment, about 70% of individuals with OCD will experience significant and durable reductions in their OCD symptoms and around 60% of individuals with OCD will achieve remission.
+About 70% of individuals with OCD who participate in ERP will experience significant and durable reductions in their OCD symptoms and around 60% of individuals with OCD will achieve remission.
 Of the approximately 30% who don’t benefit from ERP, a significant portion of these individuals were unable or unwilling to adhere to ERP treatment (such as unwillingness to complete at-home ERP practice in-between therapy sessions).

 Within my practice, it’s very rare for me to support a client who adheres to ERP treatment who doesn’t have a substantial reduction in their OCD symptoms and related improvement in their quality of life.